material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 **Remote execution**

 Some Executors use external systems.
 For example, an Executor might turn a Plan into an animation object more easily understood by the platform.

-The Executor in this case is responsible for informing the Runtime of two things: when the remote execution will start, and when the remote execution has ended.
+The Executor is responsible for informing the Runtime of two things: when remote execution will start, and when remote execution has ended.

 TODO: Fold this last paragraph in to the above.